 Covering a wide range of topics, this six-week lecture series examines a different subject at every session.
-Outstanding Rice University faculty and other experts from the arts, humanities and sciences share insights on topics ranging from the Dalai Lama to living and working in space.
+Outstanding Rice University faculty and other experts from the arts, humanities and sciences share insights on topics ranging from the life of Van Gogh to life on Mars.
 This series offers a unique opportunity to sample the diverse course content and instructors featured at the Glasscock School of Continuing Studies.

 Oct.
 16. “The Best of Movie Musicals.”
 Debra Dickinson, M.A., artist-teacher of opera studies, Rice University Shepherd School of Music